e-Learning Blog

 5-2.
 BOSS Paints|Utilizing LMS to Support Job-Specific Skill Management and Improve Retention Rates

-Furthermore, at franchise stores with high turnover rates, onboarding training has been strengthened to achieve early development and improved retention.
+Furthermore, at franchise stores with high turnover rates, they strengthened onboarding training, achieving early development and improved retention rates.
 Four years after implementation, course completion rates improved from 38% to over 80%.
 Through job-specific skill management and flexible learning design, they have achieved significant results in maintaining technical skills and employee retention.

-> Link (English): BOSS Paints achieves target of 80% course completion in four years for its technical product training - Totara Learning
+>Link (English): BOSS Paints achieves target of 80% course completion in four years for its technical product training - Totara Learning

 6. Summary|Solving Educational Challenges in Manufacturing with Totara